Russia–United Kingdom relations: Polish boundaries

 Stalin was adamant about British support for new boundaries for Poland, and Britain went along.
 They agreed that after victory Poland's boundaries would be moved westward, so that the USSR took over lands in the east while Poland gained lands in the west that had been under German control.

 Lighter blue line: Curzon Line "B" as proposed in 1919.
 Darker blue line: "Curzon" Line "A" as proposed by the Soviet Union in 1940.
 Pink areas: Former pre WWII provinces of Germany transferred to Poland after the war.
-Grey area: Pre WWII Polish territory east to the Curzon Line annexed by the Soviet Union after the war.
+Grey area: Pre WWII Polish territory east of the Curzon Line annexed by the Soviet Union after the war.

-They agreed on the "Curzon Line" as the boundary between Poland and the Soviet Union) and the Oder-Neisse line would become the new boundary between Germany and Poland.
+They agreed on the "Curzon Line" as the boundary between Poland and the Soviet Union and the Oder-Neisse line would become the new boundary between Germany and Poland.
 The proposed changes angered the Polish government in exile in London, which did not want to lose control over its minorities.
 Churchill was convinced that the only way to alleviate tensions between the two populations was the transfer of people, to match the national borders.
 As he told Parliament on 15 December 1944, "Expulsion is the method which... will be the most satisfactory and lasting.
 There will be no mixture of populations to cause endless trouble....
 A clean sweep will be made."